 You will need to accept the license agreement on the screen.
 For this, press the Enter key to view the license text, navigate using the arrow keys, and use q to exit the license text.

-When prompted to proceed with the installation, type “y” to accept.
-TeamSpeak will successfully install on your system.
+When prompted to proceed with the installation, type “y” to accept and TeamSpeak will successfully install on your system.

 To better and easily access TeamSpeak, you must create a launcher and shortcut.
-If you followed this guide, your TeamSpeak should be in the Downloads/, which is not safe.
-Therefore, it’s best to move it to another place using the command below.
+If the steps are properly followed, your TeamSpeak should be in the Downloads/, which is not safe.
+Therefore, it is best to move it to another place using the command below.

-Next, let’s create a shortcut launcher.
+Next, let us create a shortcut launcher.
 For this, you need to create a new file using an editor.
 In our case, we are using a nano editor.
-Name the file any name provided you remember it, such as teamspeak.desktop
+Name the file any name provided you remember it such as teamspeak.desktop

 Once you have the file opened with nano, insert the lines below.